 Edgar Allan Poe was one of the most recognized poets of the 19th century.
 On January 19, 1809, he was born in Boston, Massachusetts, USA.

 An American poet, critic, and writer, his horror and mystery tales initiated the modern detective story.
-His most celebrated work includes his poem ‘The Raven,’ which both critics and the general public admired.
+Poe wrote poems and his most celebrated work includes his poem โThe Raven,โ which both critics and the general public admired.

-He died on October 7, 1849.
-No aspect of his life was so fascinating as that of his death.
+Poe died on October 7, 1849.
+No aspect of Poeโs life was so fascinating as that of his death.
 It turned out that his death was as mysterious as his stories.
 This mystery still needs to be solved.

 -Chris Semtner, curator of Poe museum

-Even though his death certificate states ‘phrenitis’ or brain swelling as the cause of death, no one believes it to be true.
+Even though his death certificate states โphrenitisโ or brain swelling as the cause of death, no one believes it to be true.
 As a result, numerous speculations and theories regarding his death were made.
+Here most of the Poes death theories are going to be covered.

 1. Alcohol Theory